jcherng-pivotal/pcc-workshop/README.md

 * deploy to Pivotal Cloud Foundry and bind to PCC service instance without any code or configuration change.

 ### Sizer
-A highly extensible GemFire client application which can be used to load sample of data into embedded GemFire instance locally.
-This is useful to perform PCC capacity analysis and planning without the need to provision PCC service instance first.
+A highly extensible GemFire client application which can be used to load sample of data into GemFire instance locally.
+This application is useful to estimate PCC capacity without the need to provision PCC service instance first.

 ### CI
 `ci` directory contains Dockerfile for GemFire that is version agnostic.
 Furthermore, a basic example of how to use Concourse pipeline to create GemFire Docker image from Pivotal Network is also provided.